jguix/angularjs-FlightDashboard/README.md

 1) Returning Promises instead of data objects:
 >
-Notice that each of the segments (loadDeparture, loadFlight, loadWeather) returns a Promise.
+Notice that each of the chain segments (loadDeparture, loadFlight, loadWeather) returns a Promise.
 The important thing to realize here is the instead of returning a data object, we are returning another promise.
 Returning promises allows use to build chains where each segment is only resolved when the promise at the segment resolves... and that promise could itself represent a subchain.
 While a segment is waiting for its promise to resolve or reject... all the remaining segments in the chain are waiting... and in fact, those segments have not even been called yet.The async requests in subsequent segments are queued and have not even been called yet.
 This is promise chaining.
 This is very powerful.